rktmeister/gruvbox-tmux/README.md

 The perfect companion for gruvbox-themed editors and terminals.

 This theme is adapted from the excellent [Tokyo Night Tmux](https://github.com/janoamaral/tokyo-night-tmux) by janoamaral, converted to use the Gruvbox color palette while maintaining all the original functionality and features.
-The old version (deprecated) is still available in the `legacy` branch.

-## About this theme

-This is a very opinionated project, as I am a Tech Lead, this theme is very developer-focused.

 ## Requirements